-Native man page editor for macOS with syntax highlighting, live mandoc syntax validation and a live-updating rendered preview of the man page during editing.
+Native man page editor for macOS with syntax highlighting and live mandoc syntax validation.
+It also displays a live-updating rendered preview of the man page during editing.

 Command line tool to quickly search by filename on HFS+ and APFS volumes.
 Searching takes place at the driver level using the file system catalog.
 This means the volume's entire directory tree can be scanned much faster than with a standard recursive filename search.